paulopirozelli/logicalreasoning/README.md

 Full results for the experiments are found in the sheet [results.xlsx](https://github.com/paulopirozelli/logicalreasoning/blob/main/results.xlsx).

 ## Datasets
-To facilitate reproduction, we organized all datasets used in this paper in a single folder.
-It can be found in our Google Drive [folder](https://drive.google.com/drive/folders/1YpRoveEJJZIOUyAMeeo5LF6kt8eAFkya) (5.18GB).
+To facilitate reproduction, we organized all datasets used in this paper in a single folder, which can be found in our Google Drive [folder](https://drive.google.com/drive/folders/1YpRoveEJJZIOUyAMeeo5LF6kt8eAFkya) (5.18GB).
 Download this folder and replace the original 'LogicData' folder from the repository.

 Appendix A of the paper describes the datasets in detail and indicates the sources from they were extracted.